WSTxda/Plugin-VoiceGPT/README.md

 -------

 > [!IMPORTANT]
-> The availability of these apps on the Google Play Store can vary by region and device.
-SwitchAI attempts to launch these applications based on common package names; if an app is not found, you may see an error or be prompted to install it.
-Please ensure you have the official apps installed.
-Some assistants might primarily be web-based or integrated into other applications. **User verification of the Play Store links above is highly recommended.**
+> App availability on the Google Play Store may vary by region and device.
+SwitchAI launches these apps using standard package names; if an app is not installed, you may see an error or be prompted to install it.
+Ensure the official apps are installed, as some assistants may be web-based or integrated into other applications. **Verify the Play Store links above for compatibility.**

 > [!NOTE]
-> **Required Apps:** For full functionality, the respective AI assistant applications you wish to use must be installed on your device.
-Google Play Services should also be present.
+> **Requirements:** The AI assistant apps you wish to use must be installed on your device, along with Google Play Services for full functionality.
+>
-> **Functionality:** SwitchAI launches these external assistant applications.
-It does not embed their services.
+> **Functionality:** SwitchAI launches external assistant apps but does not embed their services

 ### Download